© Society for Risk Analysis

 Submission of a manuscript is a representation that it has not been published previously and is not under consideration for publication elsewhere.
 It is also an assurance that all persons listed as authors have made significant (not merely administrative, technical, or supervisory) contributions to the content of the paper and that they each concur with the paper as initially submitted and with all revisions.

-For final preparation of a manuscript in LaTeX, click here for a template.
+For final preparation of an accepted manuscript in LaTeX, click here for a template.

 Transfer of Copyright for Risk Analysis